-The SFC regards a fine as a more severe sanction than a reprimand.
+Under section 21 of the Ordinance, the SFC may impose a fine either on its own or together with other disciplinary sanctions.
+The SFC regards a fine as a more severe sanction than a public reprimand.
 The SFC will not impose a fine if the circumstances of a particular case only warrant a public reprimand.
 As a matter of policy, the SFC will publicise all fining decisions.

-When considering whether to impose a fine under section 53ZSP(3)(c) and the size of any fine, the SFC will consider all the circumstances of the particular case, including the Specific Considerations described below.

-A fine should deter non-compliance with the requirements of the Ordinance and related regulatory requirements, so as to protect the reputation of Hong Kong as an international financial centre.
+When considering whether to impose a fine under sections 21(1) and 21(2)(c) of the Ordinance, and the size of any fine, the SFC will consider all the circumstances of the particular case, including the Specific Considerations described below.
+A fine should deter non-compliance with the requirements of the Ordinance, and the Guideline on Anti-Money Laundering and Counter-Terrorist Financing ("Guideline") published under the Ordinance, so as to protect the reputation of Hong Kong as an international financial centre.